altunenes/sorceress/docs/explanations of illusions.md

 ![doloeufout.png](./assets/1631019152448-doloeufout.png)

 Which red circle is bigger than the other?
 Probably you know what I'm talking about, two of them in the same radius.
 This illusion was first created by Belgian psychologist Joseph Remi Leopold Delbœuf in 1865.
 It's all about the perception of size.
-Of course, it's not the "all" about the story, the size differences of the inner and outer circle also playing their roles in this illusion...
-Well, I didn't create a parameter for customizing those circle's (inner and outer) radius but I believe you get the point.
+Of course, it's not the "all" about the story, the size differences of the inner and outer circles also play their roles in this illusion...
+Well, I didn't create a parameter for customizing those circles' (inner and outer) radius but I believe you get the point.
 If you select the `kill=True`, the illusion will be destroyed by the two horizontal lines.

 ## 9- sorceress.kanizsa